VCityTeam/ConVer-G/Readme.md

   loop For each downloaded version
-    System->>System: Replace the all PREFIX data with a versionable PREFIX end loop For each downloaded version
+    System->>System: Replace the all PREFIX data with a versionable PREFIX end loop For each Versionable version
+    System->>Annotation: Send the versionable data to annotate Annotation->>System: The annotated data with the version index System->>Annotation: Send the versionable data to annotate Annotation->>System: The annotated data with the graph name end loop For each Annotated version
     System->>Triple store: Sends the version to import

     System->>Version Import API: Sends the version to import